mattmcmanus/mattmcmanus.github.io/_drafts/EmberJS2018.md

 ---
-title: #EmberJS2018: Improve the interoperability of the community and the framework
+title: "#EmberJS2018: Improve the interoperability of the community and the framework"
 category: dev
 ---
 This article is in response to the Ember core team's “Call for blog posts” to propose goals and direction for framework and community in the remainder of 2018.
 Before I get started, Its seems useful to give a bit of context about my relationship to Ember, which instructs how I came to the points below.
 I’m a user interface designer and full stack developer (with an unrepentant bent towards the front end).
 I’ve been developing apps with ember, full time, since version 1.11 (released early 2015).
 I came to it after several years of developing backbone & react.
 I was drawn to the ergonomics of it’s component api and the promise of having models/routing/building that just worked.
 What I care most about is building things that people will use, not really the specifics of what rendering engine, build tool, etc.